S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

     $ ssh root@206.189.151.124
  ```

- This will look for the private key in your local machine and log you in automatically.
+ This will look for the private key in your local machine and log you in automatically if the private key is found.
 After you are logged in, it might look like this:

  ![Root login](https://res.cloudinary.com/sdey96/image/upload/v1527151721/terminal_msihzb.png)